ros-drivers/ros2_ouster_drivers/README.md

 Have fun!

-### Usage with SensorTins
+### Usage with TinsDriver

 If you want to use the driver to read data from a pcap file, you can use the `Tins`-based driver.
 To do this, edit the sensor.yaml file and change these parameters as instructed:

 * `metadata_filepath`: Change this to a valid metadata file that exists on your machine.
-You can generate one by running the driver with a live Ouster sensor, and provided the connection is successful, the driver will save the metadata to this file.
+You can generate one by running the driver with a live Ouster sensor, and the default driver (see above).
+Provided the connection is successful, the driver will save the metadata to this file.
 Alternatively you can copy and edit the example provided in the params folder: `example_metadata.json`.
-Note that the metadata values must match those that the LiDAR was set to, when the original data was collected.
+Note that the metadata values must match those that the LiDAR was set to when the original data was collected.
-* `ethernet_device`: Change this to a working ethernet device on your computer that you plan to replay data through.
+* `ethernet_device`: Change this to a working ethernet device on your computer that you plan to replay data through (e.g. "eth1").
-* `driver_type`: Change this from "default" to "tins" if it has not been changed already.

 You can now run the driver as normal with the command below: